 This course addresses issues in conducting research in the behavioral sciences, including experimental and non-experimental research designs and methods.
 Emphasis will be on the selection of an appropriate research design for the research problem, instrument development, data collection and analysis techniques.
 The course is designed to permit the student to pursue a research project under the direction of the supervising faculty member.
 Completion of the course requires a presentation of the semester project to the Social Sciences faculty.
-Prerequisites: PSYC 111, SOSC 111, and MATH 125 [Spring] Gen Ed Social Sciences, Applied Learning-Research [3 credits] [3 contact hour(s)]
+Prerequisites: PSYC 111 or SOSC 111, and MATH 125 each with a grade of C- or better [Spring] Gen Ed Social Sciences, Applied Learning-Research [3 credits] [3 contact hour(s)]